What signor authentication level you require depends on your choice and use and balance between hassling the users (signor(s)) and ease of use.

 Use this only if you have additional proof the signer is who they claim to be.
 Example: Someone signs a waiver, and they are also on your newsletter with that same email, and you have corresponded back and forth using that email.
 You can reasonably believe they own that email.

 - A trampoline park wherein the name matches a credit card receipt very close in time, and thus you have a separate method to prove this probably is the person in question.

 - A website flow in which the person signs a waiver, then pays a fee.
-The name on the waiver + time-date stamps will match the payment, and thus a reasonable burden or proof exists of signor identity
+The name on the waiver + time-date stamps will match the payment, and thus a reasonable burden or proof exists of signer identity.

-- You have email correspondence to this person or people using the same email address, approximately on the same dates or close to it, thus providing “constructive agreement”.
+- You have email correspondence from this person or people using the same email address, approximately on the same dates or close to it, thus providing “constructive agreement”.

 TIP: If someone e-signs using contact name / phone / email that does not match the above, this may be a yellow flag on which you should get proof of identity.

 Want more security?
 We have options you may wish to consider.
 Note some options require higher level plans.

 e-Sign Authentication Options: